python-diamond/Diamond/README.md

     ant install

-For testing, diamond can be invoked via ant:
+For testing, diamond can also be started directly via ant without installing:

     ant run